Topological Properties of Neumann Domains: Summary

-what conditions on $M$ does one need to assure that $\left\{ p\left(\lambda,f\right)\right\} _{\left(\lambda,f\right)\textrm{is an eigenpair}}$ is either bounded or possesses a bounded subsequence?
-Such boundedness imposes lower bounds and asymptotic results for the Neumann domain count (see proof of lemma \ref{lem:restriction_to_Neumann_domain}). \item What are the asymptotics of the Neumann domain count?
+What conditions on $M$ does one need to assure that $\left\{ \left.\textrm{p}\left(f\right)\right|~f~\textrm{is an eigenfunction}\right\} $ is either bounded or possesses a bounded subsequence?
+Such boundedness imposes lower bounds and asymptotic results for the Neumann domain count (see proof of proposition \ref{prop:unbounded_spectral_position}). \item What are the asymptotics of the Neumann domain count?
 More specifically, does the limit of $\left\{ \nicefrac{\mu_{n}}{n}\right\} _{n=1}^{\infty}$ exist, in general or for some classes of manifolds?
 If so, could it be bounded from below?\\ An easier task would be to bound $\liminf_{n\rightarrow\infty}\frac{\mu_{n}}{n}$ from below.
-Note that the existence of subsequences of eigenfunctions whose nodal count goes to infinity was recently proved \cite{GhoRezSar_gafa13,JunZel_arxiv13,JunZel_arxiv14}.
-In \cite{GhoRezSar_gafa13} it was done for the arithmetic case and in \cite{JunZel_arxiv13,JunZel_arxiv14} it was shown for a class of non positively curved manifolds.
-From corollary \ref{cor:Neumann_count_bdd_by_nodal_count}, we conclude that in these cases there exists a subsequence of eigenfunctions whose Neumann domain count goes to infinity as well. \item Is it possible to obtain a Courant-like bound?
-Namely, obtain an upper bound of the form $\mu_{n}\leq h\left(n\right)$, with $h$ being some function (possibly linear). \item Improving the inequality established in corollary \ref{cor:Neumann_count_bdd_by_nodal_count} between the nodal count and the Neumann domain count.
-This can be done, for example, by bounding from below the degrees of extremal points (see discussion in section \ref{sec:number_of_Neumann_domains}). \item Bounding the total length of the Neumann line set in terms of the eigenvalue. \item Providing a global upper bound for the volume of a single Neumann domain in terms of the eigenvalue. \item Is it possible to improve the lower bound on the outer radius of a Neumann domain in theorem \ref{thm-lower_bound_on_outer_radius}?
+Is it possible to obtain a Courant-like bound?
+Namely, obtain an upper bound of the form $\mu_{n}\leq h\left(n\right)$, with $h$ being some function (possibly linear). \item Improving the inequality established in corollary \ref{cor:Neumann_count_bdd_by_nodal_count} between the nodal count and the Neumann domain count or the lower bound \eqref{eq:lower_bd_on_Neumann_count_in_terms_of_saddles} on the Neumann domain count.
+This can be done, for example, by bounding from below the valencies of extremal points (see discussion in section \ref{sec:number_of_Neumann_domains}). \item Bounding the total length of the Neumann line set in terms of the eigenvalue. \item Providing a global upper bound for the volume of a single Neumann domain in terms of the eigenvalue. \item Is it possible to improve the lower bound on the outer radius of a Neumann domain in theorem \ref{thm-lower_bound_on_outer_radius}?
 The main improvement might be to make this bound global, so that it applies to all Neumann domains of the eigenfunction. \item Provide an upper bound on the inner radius of a Neumann domain. \end{enumerate}